lune-climate/lune-docs/docs/guides/integrate-payments.md

 ### Sample response

-A successful 200 request will result in the value that the client will contribute to CO₂ emission offsetting (taken from the chosen percentage of the transctions cost).
+A successful 200 request will result in the value that the client will contribute to CO₂ emission offsetting (taken from the chosen percentage of the transaction cost).

 ```js
 {